- Type of Government: Parliamentary Republic

 - Apply for an importer’s registration number (Numéro d’Identification Fiscale, NIF) through the Tunisian Tax Office.

-- Register your business with the Trade Register (Registre de Commerce) for commercial activities.
+- Register your business with the Trade Register (Registre de Commerce).

 - Key Contact: